- Human Rights Policy

 *Horizontally scrollable

-・Forced labor and child labor ・Conflict minerals ・Infringements of rights of indigenous people and immigrants ・Damage to communities due to environmental destruction ・Human rights violations in suppliers
+・Forced labor and child labor ・Conflict minerals ・Infringements of rights of indigenous people and immigrants ・Damage to communities due to environmental destruction ・Human rights violations in suppliers, etc.

 ・Unfair work environment and work conditions ・Labor accidents and health hazards ・Discrimination and harassment ・Invasion of privacy